 Compensation Planning Sales compensation plans must be designed to reinforce the behaviours that were developed for successful selling in your company.
 Where a compensation plan is a proportionate share of the actual income (not just an end-of-year bonus), it demonstrates to salespeople where to focus their efforts.

 Poorly designed plans can tank the company; the right plan can lead to explosive results.
 You need to understand how they develop compensation plans and the rules they apply to them.

 Adele Crane has an unprecedented view of sales manager performance that delivers results.
-We can assist you in finding the right person that will be a game changer in your sales organisation.
+We can assist you in hiring an effective sales manager that will be a game-changer in your sales organisation.
 Please reach out and contact our office to discuss your specific requirements.

 If you found this article helpful, follow us on LinkedIn or subscribe to Our Insights on the right-hand column of this page, to make sure you don’t miss new posts.

 You may also be interested in reading these articles:

 - A Complacent Sales Leader; A CEOs Greatest Risk